DataONEorg/hashstore/README.md

 ### Working with objects (store, retrieve, delete)

-In HashStore, objects are first saved as temporary files while their content identifiers are calculated.
-Once the default hash algorithm list and their hashes are generated, objects are stored in their permanent location using the store's algorithm's corresponding hash value, the store depth and the store width.
+In HashStore, data objects begin as temporary files while their content identifiers are calculated.
+Once the default hash algorithm list and their hashes are generated, objects are stored in their permanent locations using the hash value of the store's configured algorithm, and then divided accordingly based on the configured width and depth.
 Lastly, objects are 'tagged' with a given identifier (ex. persistent identifier (pid)).
 This process produces reference files, which allow objects to be found and retrieved with a given identifier.

 - Note 1: An identifier can only be used once
 - Note 2: Each object is stored once and only once using its content identifier (a checksum